pip-services/pip-services-docs/content/en/net/rpc/services/http_response_sender.md

 #### SendCreatedResultAsync
 Creates a callback function that sends a newly created object as JSON.
-This callack function call be called directly or passed as a parameter to business logic components.
+This callack function can be called directly or passed as a parameter to business logic components.

 If the object is not null, it returns 201 status code.